History of Protestantism in the United States: American Revolution

 The Revolution split some denominations, notably the Church of England, whose ministers were bound by oath to support the king, and the Quakers, who were traditionally pacifists.
 Religious practice suffered in certain places because of the absence of ministers and the destruction of churches, but in other areas, religion flourished.

 The American Revolution inflicted deeper wounds on the Church of England in America than on any other denomination because the King of England was the head of the church.
 The Book of Common Prayer offered prayers for the monarch, beseeching God "to be his defender and keeper, giving him victory over all his enemies," who in 1776 were American soldiers as well as friends and neighbors of American Anglicans.
 Loyalty to the church and to its head could be construed as treason to the American cause.
 Patriotic American Anglicans, loathing to discard so fundamental a component of their faith as the Book of Common Prayer, revised it to conform to the political realities.

-Another result of this was that the first constitution of an independent Anglican Church in the country bent over backwards to distance itself from Rome by calling itself the Protestant Episcopal Church, incorporating in its name the term, Protestant, that Anglicans elsewhere had shown some care in using too prominently due to their own reservations about the nature of the Church of England, and other Anglican bodies, vis-à-vis later radical reformers who were happier to use the term Protestant.
+Another result of this was that the first constitution of an independent Anglican Church in the country displayed a distinct effort to distance itself from Rome by calling itself the Protestant Episcopal Church, incorporating in its name the term, Protestant, that Anglicans elsewhere had shown some care in using too prominently due to their own reservations about the nature of the Church of England, and other Anglican bodies, vis-à-vis later radical reformers who were happier to use the term Protestant.